Low-rank Approximation of Linear Maps: Abstract

 \section{Abstract}

-This work provides closed-form solutions and minimal achievable errors for a large class of low-rank approximation problems in Hilbert spaces.
-The proposed theorem generalizes to the case of linear bounded operators and $p$-th Schatten norms previous results obtained in the finite dimensional case for the Frobenius norm.
-The theorem is illustrated in various settings, including low-rank approximation problems with respect to the trace norm, the $2$-induced norm or the Hilbert-Schmidt norm.
-The theorem provides also the basics for the design of tractable algorithms for kernel-based or continuous DMD.
+This work provides closed-form solutions and minimum achievable errors for a large class of low-rank approximation problems in Hilbert spaces.
+The proposed theorem generalizes to the case of bounded linear operators the previous results obtained in the finite dimensional case for the Frobenius norm.
+The theorem provides the basis for the design of tractable algorithms for kernel or continuous DMD.